circleci/circleci-docs/jekyll/_cci2/local-cli.md

 The CLI, `circleci`, is downloaded to the `/usr/local/bin` directory.
 If you do not have write permissions for `/usr/local/bin`, you might need to run the above commands with `sudo`.
 The CLI automatically checks for updates and will prompt you if one is available.

-### [Alternative] Ubuntu 16.04 & Ubuntu 17.04+
+## [Alternative] Installing Ubuntu 16.04 or Ubuntu 17.04+

-With Ubuntu, you can optionally install via Snap.
-The following commands give you the CircleCI Local CLI, Docker, and the security & auto-update features that come along with [Snap packages](https://www.ubuntu.com/desktop/snappy).
+With Ubuntu, you can optionally install by using Snap.
+The following commands give you the CircleCI Local CLI, Docker, and the security and auto-update features that come along with [Snap packages](https://www.ubuntu.com/desktop/snappy).

 ```
 sudo snap install docker circleci